Campus Home | Site Map | District Home | Translate

 School in 2008, then went on to earn a bachelor of science degree in Family and

 Consumer Sciences at Sam Houston State University.
-I taught for four years at
+This will be my 7th year teaching for this amazing school district!
+I taught for four fabulous years at

-Montgomery High School and had the privilege of opening Lake Creek High School, last year.
+Montgomery High School, then had the privilege of opening Lake Creek High School in 2018.
 I love working for

 MISD and can't wait to get to know each of my students.
 I am looking forward to a wonderful year!!